Driving in Snow and Ice

 - Buckle up!
 Even if it’s tempting to forgo the seatbelt, don’t do it.
 Not only is it the law, it’s also for your safety.

 - Take off kids’ winter coats.
 According to a Consumer Reports article, bulky winter coats should not be worn underneath the harness of a car seat.
 You can test to see if your child’s coat is too big by putting the coat on your child, sitting them in the safety seat and fastening the harness.
-Tighten the harness completely, then without loosening the harness, remove the child from the safety seat, take off the coat, place them back in the sat and buckle the harness strap.
+Tighten the harness completely, then without loosening the harness, remove the child from the safety seat, take off the coat, place them back in the seat and buckle the harness strap.
 If it's loose enough to fit a couple fingers underneath, the coat is too bulky.
 Instead, use a blanket to keep the child warm.

 Tips for driving in snow and ice